How to Write a Business Plan: Organization Structure

 What is the Organizational Structure for a Business Plan?

 The organization structure section should discuss whether your business will be a sole proprietor, limited liability corporation, or corporation, who will run your business, each person’s responsibility, and how your business will expand if needed.
 There are numerous benefits to a detailed assessment of the company’s structure.
 First, examining the structure of the business will help for tax purposes.
-For example, limited liability and corporations are considered excellent for protecting shareholders concerning liabilities.
-However, tax-wise, these firms often are double taxed.
-The second benefit of a detailed assessment of a company’s structure is to understand how each owner will contribute to the company.
-In other words, if there is more than one owner, what are their responsibilities, and how are these responsibilities to be carried out.
+For example, limited liability and corporations are excellent for protecting shareholders concerning liabilities.
+However, tax-wise, these firms often are double-taxed.
+The second benefit of a detailed assessment of a company’s structure is understanding how each owner will contribute.
+In other words, if there is more than one owner, what are their responsibilities, and how will they be carried out?

 Why is the Organizational Structure important?

 There are numerous reasons why the organizational structure is essential for a business plan.
-In this section, the business owner will lay out how the company will be structured.
+The business owner will explain how the company will be structured in this section.
 For example, this section will include job titles and responsibilities, resumes from owners and management, showing expertise in the industry, and supporting accolades for expertise.
-Through discussing job responsibilities and experiences for management, readers will better understand why this type of business structure, and this management team, will be successful in the proposed business.
+By discussing job responsibilities and management experiences, readers will better understand why this type of business structure and management team will be successful in the proposed business.

 A second important reason for the organizational structure is that the section introduces business owners.
 The owners and management team should not only be introduced in this section, but their experiences in the industry need to be highlighted and thoroughly explained.
 In doing this, a sound foundation for management competence will be established.

 A final reason for its importance is the job responsibility segment.
-Ownership and management need to have a written document showing specific duties for each owner, if applicable, and specific job responsibilities for each position within the company.
-By having this document, readers will see how the business will function and better understand the breakup of management responsibilities.
+Ownership and management need a written document showing specific duties for each owner, if applicable, and specific job responsibilities for each position within the company.
+This document will help readers see how the business will function and better understand the breakdown of management responsibilities.

 When to write the Organizational Structure?

 The organizational structure should be written after the company description.
-In the company description, readers will be introduced to the problem that the company is going to solve and how they propose to solve this problem.
+In the company description, readers will be introduced to the problem that the company will solve and how they propose to solve it.
 This is usually the product or service offered.
-The logical next step is to show a business structure that will allow the company to supply that product or service effectively and efficiently.
-Thus the need for the organizational section follows immediately behind the company description.
+The next step is to show a business structure that allows the company to supply that product or service effectively and efficiently.
+Thus, the need for the organizational section follows immediately after the company description.

 How to write the Organizational Structure?